-In order to scale our real estate investing businesses, many of us form corporations to ensure tax efficiency and liability protection—to name only a few benefits.
-Corporations are the best way for real estate investors to not only protect themselves and their assets, but to be as tax efficient as possible and keep more business income.
+In order to scale our real estate investing businesses, many of us form companies to ensure tax efficiency and liability protection—to name only a few benefits.
+Companies are the best way for real estate investors to not only protect themselves and their assets, but to be as tax efficient as possible and keep more business income.

 That said, there are a number of nuances and complexities that come along with corporate structures and tax rules.
 Stessa has teamed up with The Real Estate CPA to bring you the most common FAQs we get from real estate investors about corporations.

 From a tax perspective, what ownership structure do you recommend for someone poised to purchase their first rental property on their own?
 How about with a partner?
 None, LLC, S-Corp?